hugorbarbosa/cpp-coding-style-guide/README.md

 There's no "official" coding style guide for C++, as we have with [Python][ref-python-pep8] for example.
 However, there are several widely-recognized C++ coding style guides used in the industry.
 Below are some of the most popular ones:

-- **[C++ Core Guidelines][ref-cpp-core-guidelines]**: collection of guidelines written by Bjarne Stroustrup, the creator of C++, along with other C++ experts.
+- [**C++ Core Guidelines**][ref-cpp-core-guidelines]: collection of guidelines written by Bjarne Stroustrup, the creator of C++, along with other C++ experts.
 It is a set of guidelines for using C++ well, intended to help people to use modern C++ effectively.
 These guidelines are focused on relatively high-level issues, such as interfaces, resource management, memory management, and concurrency.
-- **[Google C++ Style Guide][ref-google-cpp-style-guide]**: comprehensive style guide used across Google's codebase.
+- [**Google C++ Style Guide**][ref-google-cpp-style-guide]: comprehensive style guide used across Google's codebase.
 It covers various topics like naming conventions, function design, and performance optimization.
-- **[Microsoft Coding Style Guide][ref-microsoft-cpp-style-guide]**: coding style guide of Microsoft.
+- [**Microsoft Coding Style Guide**][ref-microsoft-cpp-style-guide]: coding style guide of Microsoft.
 It contains many coding style rules on code formatting and naming conventions.
-- **[LLVM Coding Standards][ref-llvm-cpp-coding-standards]**: set of conventions used by the LLVM project, focusing on consistency and the clarity of code, particularly for large projects.
+- [**LLVM Coding Standards**][ref-llvm-cpp-coding-standards]: set of conventions used by the LLVM project, focusing on consistency and the clarity of code, particularly for large projects.
 It includes detailed rules on indentation, function declarations, and code organization.
-- **[Mozilla C++ Style Guide][ref-mozilla-cpp-style-guide]**: style guide used for code written within the Mozilla project.
+- [**Mozilla C++ Style Guide**][ref-mozilla-cpp-style-guide]: style guide used for code written within the Mozilla project.
 It includes guidelines on code organization, documentation, and how to structure complex systems.

 ### My C++ coding style guide

 This document describes my personal C++ coding style guide, reflecting my preferences and practices.
 It is not meant to be exhaustive and its focus is *not* on how to use C++ effectively, for that I highly recommend exploring the [C++ Core Guidelines][ref-cpp-core-guidelines], which is an excellent resource for mastering modern C++ practices and writing clean and efficient code.
-Instead, it highlights some conventions I follow in my C++ projects regarding coding layout style, naming conventions, indentation, etc. There may be additional considerations or exceptions depending on the project's needs and context.
+Instead, this guide highlights some conventions I follow in my C++ projects regarding coding layout style, naming conventions, indentation, etc.

 Please note that this coding style guide may not be suitable for every project and should be adapted as needed to meet specific project requirements.
 It just contains my preferences and conventions that I try to follow in my personal projects and in projects without any established coding standard/style.